These Minted Mushy Peas are the perfect side dish to your fish & chip supper. Green, fresh and zingy, they are free from the top 14 allergens!

 💡 Tips & Tricks

-- Chop the onion really finely and use a garlic press to mince the garlic.
-As we won’t be blending the peas and just using a potato masher, this will mean you won’t get huge chunks of garlic or onion in your mushy peas.
+- ✔️ Chop the onion really finely and use a garlic press to mince the garlic.
+As you won’t be blending the peas and just using a potato masher, this will mean you won’t get huge chunks of garlic or onion in your mushy peas.
+Unless you love big chunks, then in which case, cut them larger!

-- If you do prefer a smoother texture, you can use a stick blender to blend the peas.
+- ✔️ If you prefer a smoother texture, use a stick blender to blend the peas, until they resemble the texture of a thick puree.
+The peas are delicious served with scallops like this!

 ⚡ Variations